s9tpepper/tome/notes.md

-[x] (MVP) Endpoints window Rename button doesn't do anything [x] (MVP) Endpoints window Delete button tries to delete a project instead of the endpoint [x] (MVP) Clear the list of endpoints when the project is swapped [ ] (MVP) Ensure that endpoint names are unique per project
+[x] (MVP) Endpoints window Rename button doesn't do anything [x] (MVP) Endpoints window Delete button tries to delete a project instead of the endpoint [x] (MVP) Clear the list of endpoints when the project is swapped
+// Come back to this after project variables, the state change is not triggering a redraw [ ] (MVP) Ensure that endpoint names are unique per project